 Yes, All nonresident aliens for tax purposes, in F or J status, are required to complete Form 8843 with the IRS, if they were present in the U.S in 2021.

 Yes, anyone in F or J status, present in the U.S. and a nonresident for tax purposes are required to complete a tax form.
 If your F-2 or J-2 dependent did not earn any income, they would be required to fill out the Form 8843.
 J-2 dependents who received an EAD, and earned an income, may be required to complete additional tax forms.
 They would be eligible to gain access to Sprintax to assist in the federal tax form process.

 No, if your child is a U.S. citizen and did not earn any income, no tax forms need to be completed.

 Unlike federal rules, Connecticut does not require an annual tax report from those who made less than the minimum filing requirement or had no income at all.
 Visit the Individual Filing Requirements section of the Connecticut Department of Revenue Services for more information.
 If you do not have a filing requirement but had taxes withheld from your income, the only way you can get your money back is to file a Connecticut tax return.
 Students or scholars, who are considered a resident for Connecticut state tax filing, will complete and file Connecticut Tax Form 1040.
-More information about filing your CT state tax return.
+Learn more on the CT State Income Tax page.

 Payment of income tax due is not voluntary, it is required by law.
 One of the conditions of your visa is to comply with U.S. law.
 If you owe taxes and don't file, the IRS can assess penalties, interest and seize U.S. bank assets for repayment.
 Fines and penalties can often amount to more than the original tax debt.
 There can also be immigration consequences for failing to file taxes.
 Applicants for permanent residency or “green cards” are frequently asked to show proof of tax filing for previous years in the U.S.